 Mardi Gras is early this year so let us know ASAP if you want a spot!
 If you do Facebook, join us there for updates/changes and opportunities to get involved.

 Also, make this your own Krewe by inviting your friends—all are welcome—but they need to book soon!

 Past parades symbolically have included over 100 Mardi Gras floats, antique vehicles, marching bands, and tractor-pulled floats or other mechanized platforms that enable the entertainment and festival that Mardi Gras festivities are expected to have.

 The Blanc et Noir Marching Society is a traditional marching group, started by Mardi Gras historian and traditionalist, teacher, and artist Robert Trudeau; and artist, dancer, teacher and New Orleans native, Jerry Davenport.
-Accompanied by a New Orleans-style jazz band (in previous years the Grambling University Jazz Ensemble) while 2016 was an ensemble of the Grambling Band jazz alumni.
+Accompanied by a New Orleans-style marching jazz band (in previous years the Grambling University Jazz Ensemble) while 2016 was an ensemble of the Grambling Band jazz alumni.
 Additionally, 2016 the music notes of Matthew Davidson with his band, Jazz Junction entertained at brunch.